 Extensive content strategy and regular publications on the website allowed our client (who is a personal injury lawyer in Halifax) to improve it's organic visibility by over 17% within 2 weeks since December 2nd, 2020.

 On the screenshot below you can see how average position of family firm in Toronto has improved after Google rolled out December update.
-For this client we developed a strategy based on creating unique content related to divorce and family law issues.
+For this client we developed a strategy based on creating unique content related to divorce and family lawyer marketing.

 Ranking positions went up as well for most important keywords: